-Written to replace Activity 2012-7, this activity aligns the HQS inspection schedule with the recertification schedule.
-In 2013, for all households who are elderly or a person with disabilities, the inspection schedule follows the triennial recertification schedule.
+Written to replace Activity 2012-7, the HQS inspection schedule aligns with the recertification schedule in this activity.
+Beginning in 2013, for all households who are elderly or a person with disabilities, the inspection schedule follows the triennial recertification schedule.
 In 2014, inspections for the work-abled family households were aligned with the biennial recertification schedule.
 This activity was approved and implemented in 2013 and 2014.
-BHP does not anticipate any changes to the activity or its metrics in 2022.
+BHP does not anticipate any changes to the activity or its metrics in 2023.